AndrewSigorskih/UMAST/README.md

 About
 -----
 UMAST is a tool for calculating maximum agreement subtree for two phylogenetic trees.
-It provides fast command-line interface for calculating maximum agreemet subtrees for rooted and unrooted trees based on (Gordon, 1980).
+It provides fast command-line interface for calculating maximum agreement subtrees for rooted and unrooted trees based on (Gordon, 1980).

 In addition, UMAST can also compute agreement subtree-based distance between two trees